KirinDave/voter-registration-analysis-tools/README.md

 For the versions available, see the tags on this repository.

 ## Authors
-Saill - Initial author http://www.votesleuth.org @saill
+Saill - Initial author. http://www.votesleuth.org  - @saill on Twitter

 ## License
 This project is licensed under the GPL 3 - see the LICENSE.md file for details